TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32-C3/C3 Super Mini/README.md

 ## Overview

-The **ESP32-C3 Super Mini** is energy-efficient, widely available, and highly affordable.
-Its computational power and 4MB flash storage are more than adequate for most DIY projects.
+The **ESP32-C3 Super Mini** is an energy-efficient, widely available, and affordable microcontroller.
+With its computational power and *4MB* flash storage, it is more than sufficient for most DIY projects.

-I’ve replaced **Arduinos** and **ESP8266** boards with this board in most of my new projects.
-When I need more than 10 GPIOs or require a dual-core processor for computationally intensive tasks, I generally choose the [ESP32-S2 Mini](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32-s2/s2mini/).
-For full backward compatibility with older firmware, I stick with the classic **ESP32S**.
+I’ve replaced **Arduino** and **ESP8266** boards with the ESP32-C3 Super Mini in most of my new projects.
+However, there are a few exceptions where other boards are better suited:

+* **Many GPIOs:** If a project requires more than *10 GPIOs*, I opt for the [ESP32-S2 Mini](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32-s2/s2mini/).
+It is cost-effective and has a slightly larger footprint compared to the ESP32-C3 Super Mini.
+Its extremely flat design makes it easy to integrate into portable devices.

+* **Battery Power:** For portable projects, I use the [Lolin32 Lite](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/lolin32lite/).
+This board features a built-in battery charger and boost converter, making it ideal for single-cell *Li-Ion* battery operation.
+While other boards offer similar functionality, the Lolin32 Lite stands out for its affordability.

+* **Display:** When a small color display is needed, I choose the [Lolin TTGO T-Display](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/t-display/).
+It includes a *1.14"* TFT display with a *135x240* resolution, which is well-suited for simple visual output in projects.

+* **Compatibility:** For testing or ensuring maximum compatibility, I rely on the [ESP32 DevKitC V4](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/esp32devkitcv4/).
+While larger and less visually appealing, it is the default *ESP32* development board and an excellent starting point for experimenting with new components.
+Its compatibility minimizes unexpected microcontroller-related issues, allowing focus on integrating and exploring components.
+Additionally, there are robust [expansion boards](https://done.land/components/microcontroller/expansionboards/devkitcv4/) available, making prototyping with *DuPont* wires easier.

+* **Computations:** For projects involving advanced computations, I prefer one of the latest *ESP32-S3* boards, which offer enhanced processing power.

+* **WiFi Range:** When extended *WiFi range* is critical, I select boards with external antennas.
+While the *ESP32-C3 Super Mini* connects reliably to strong home *WiFi networks*, its small size and built-in antenna limit its range.

 ### Arduino Framework

-The *Arduino Framework* - as of the time writing - does not yet support this board.
-Users work around by using similar boards like `esp32c3`.
-This board definition defines these constants:
+It can be a major challenge at first to get this board to fully work in *ArdinoIDE* and *platformio* because there is not yet a specific board definiton for it.

+While you can use pretty much any board definition targeting *ESP32-C3*, this assigns the wrong GPIOs to important pin constants that are used for *SPI* and *I2C*.

+You *can* work around this by specifying the *correct* GPIO numbers directly, however in the case of *SPI* and *I2C*, this is often only an option for the much slower *software-emulated* interfaces.
+If you want to use the *fast hardware* interfaces, most libraries use the pre-defined GPIO constants.
+Naturally, if these are wrong, then *hardware SPI* and *hardware I2C* won't work.

+So in a nutshell, while selecting *any ESP32-C3* board in your development environment will get you started, it most likely bites you eventually.

+#### Finding Appropriate Board Definition
+Since there is not yet a dedicated board definition, you need to use one that is similar enough.

+There is a board variant called  `esp32c3` that correctly defines the interface pins and only misses `LED_BUILTIN`:

 | Pin Constant             | Value   | Remark |
 | ------------------------ | :-----: | --- |